 “Soft Wood Blocks Encourage Your Gerbils To Gnaw”

 “The Cheese Holes Can Be Explored”

-Ideas for toys include balls, barrels, ramps, bells, etc. One thing that we have found to go down well is imitation items, such as cheeses and tomatoes which are not made from wood – but do not suffer the same destruction as plastic for some unknown reason.
+Ideas for toys include balls, barrels, ramps, bells, etc. We have found to go down well is imitation items, such as cheeses and tomatoes, which are not made from wood – but do not suffer the same destruction as plastic for some unknown reason.
 Just a plain used cardboard toilet roll will give your Gerbils a few minutes of frantic fun!!!

 All About Bedding And Floor Covering For Gerbils

-When you put sawdust into the enclosure deeply the gerbils will love tunneling through it and this imitates their natural instincts.
-But, you will find that everything gets covered with sawdust within a little while as the little terrors tunnel away, and as the sawdust deteriorates, it will give off the dust that may irritate your gerbil’s sensitive areas.
+When you deeply put sawdust into the enclosure, the gerbils will love tunneling through it, which imitates their instincts.
+But, you will find that everything gets covered with sawdust within a little while as the little terrors tunnel away, and as the sawdust deteriorates, it will give off the dust that may irritate your Gerbil’s sensitive areas.

 “Standing Food Bowls on Blocks Helps Ensure That They Stay Free Of Shavings”